dsuryd/dotNetify/DevApp.ViewModels/Docs/APIs/DotNetClient.md

 - __DispatchAsync__(_string propertyName, object propertyValue_)
-- __DispatchAsync__(_Dictionary<string, object> properties_)
+- __DispatchAsync__(_Dictionary<string, object> propertyValues_)
 - __DisposeAsync__()

 #### UI Dispatcher

-If you use this with a UI framework, update to __ObservableCollection__ objects may require the operation to be conducted in the UI thread.
+If you use this with a UI framework, update to _ObservableCollection_ objects may require the operation to be conducted in the UI thread.
 You need to provide your own implementation of the __IUIDispatcher__ interface and include it in the service registration.
 For example:

 ```csharp
 // WPF